Doctrinal Statement

 End times prophecy:

-We believe that following the release of Satan after the 1,000-year reign of Christ (Rev 20:7), Satan will deceive the nations of the earth and gather them to battle against the saints, at which time Satan and his army will be devoured by fire from heaven (Rev 20:9).
-Following this, Satan will be thrown into the lake of fire and brimstone (Matt 25:41; Rev 20:10), God will resurrect and judge the great and small at the Great White Throne Judgment (Rev. 20:7-10).
-The saved will enter the eternal state of glory with God in the new heavens and new earth. ( 2 Peter 3:10, Rev 21).
+Following the thousand-year reign of Christ, Satan will be released and will deceive the nations, gathering them for battle against the saints (Revelation 20:7–9).
+Fire from heaven will destroy them, and Satan will be thrown into the lake of fire forever (Matthew 25:41; Revelation 20:10).
+After this, God will resurrect the dead and judge all people at the Great White Throne Judgment (Revelation 20:11–15).
+The redeemed will enter the eternal state with God in the new heavens and new earth (2 Peter 3:10; Revelation 21).